andrew henderson menu

 However, if you can’t stomach the risk that comes with post-Soviet currencies, you can head to Asia for a bit more stability.

-South Korea also has quite impressive banking infrastructure, and Hong Kong is a classic offshore banking destination – though it’s a bit difficult to open an account there as of late.
+South Korea also has an impressive banking infrastructure, and Hong Kong is a classic offshore banking destination – though it’s getting harder to open an account there.

-Although you can open offshore bank accounts with ease in some places, it’s generally becoming more difficult for everyone to open offshore bank accounts – regardless of your nationality.
+Although you can open an offshore bank account with ease in some places, it’s generally becoming more difficult for everyone – regardless of your nationality.

 This increasing difficulty is likely due to two major trends in the offshore world – more competition and more regulation.

-As the world becomes increasingly globalized, more people want to internationalize their assets and open offshore bank accounts.
+As the world becomes increasingly globalised, more people want to internationalise their assets and open offshore bank accounts.

 This means that with more potential customers, banks can be more selective about who they work with.

-In Hong Kong, for example, it’s become massively difficult to open a bank account as a foreigner due to a huge influx of wealthy people from Mainland China.
+In Hong Kong, opening a bank account as a foreigner is becoming more difficult due to a large influx of wealthy people from the Chinese mainland.

-With so much local wealth already at their fingertips, many banks in Hong Kong simply don’t need foreign cash.
+With so much local wealth already at their fingertips, many Hong Kong banks simply don’t need foreign cash.

 So, if a bank can avoid that headache, it will.

-While it is getting harder to open offshore bank accounts around the world, you still have plenty of options if you play your cards right.
+While it’s getting harder to open offshore bank accounts around the world, there are plenty of options if you know what you’re doing.

 The Best Offshore Strategy is a Legal Offshore Strategy

-I’ve said it before, and I’ll say it again: going offshore isn’t about hiding – it’s about making smart decisions with your money.
+We’ve said it before, and we’ll say it again – going offshore isn’t about hiding – it’s about making smart decisions with your money.

 And frankly, engaging in shady or illegal banking practices isn’t smart.

-However, there are ways to make the most of your money and maintain your banking privacy that are perfectly legal – and FATCA-compliant.
+There are, however, perfectly legal and FATCA-compliant ways to make the most of your money and maintain your banking privacy.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.